 Over the reporting period, BWXT NEC continued to operate in a manner that supports the company mission to continuously improve EHS systems to protect fellow employees, the environment, and communities against known and potential environmental, health and safety hazards.
 Operating performance is monitored with key performance indicators and program goals.
 Reporting of EHS-related concerns is encouraged through a rewards program.
 These are assigned and tracked to completion in the Gensuite® software system and is used as a measure of employee engagement.
 In accordance with EHS program requirements, internal audits and self-assessments are conducted routinely to assess conformance to internal and external requirements.
-Due to company travel restrictions related to the COVID-19 pandemic, all self-assessments and audits during the reporting period were conducted remotely/virtually.
-Related licensed activity audits and self-assessments are summarized in subsequent sections.
+Licensed activity audits and self-assessments are summarized in subsequent sections.

 The BWXT NEC management team continued to review, prioritize and control workplace hazards and ensure compliance with the pertinent regulatory requirements, applicable codes and company policies.
 Facility operations continued routinely and safely.
-In addition, commissioning of the semi-automated pelleting sort and stack line occurred, following the install of the line in late 2020.
 Fuel pellets were assembled into CANDU® reactor fuel bundles and were then safely shipped to customers.
 Plant personnel followed procedures satisfactorily, as reflected in internal and external audits, self-assessments, radiation surveys, contamination monitoring, air sampling measurements and other safety inspections.
 Details are provided in subsequent sections of this report.
-There were no Action Level exceedances or unplanned events over the reporting period.
+There were no Action Level exceedances during the reporting period.
+Additionally, there were no significant modifications made to the facility in 2022.